-Additional information relating to the Company is available on the Company's website at www.lincolngold.com or at www.lincolnmining.com or on SEDAR+ at www.sedarplus.ca, under the Company's issuer profile.
+Additional information relating to the Company is available on the Company's website at lincolnmining.com or on SEDAR+ at www.sedarplus.ca, under the Company's issuer profile.
 Shareholders may contact the Company at Suite 400 - 789 West Pender Street, Vancouver, British Columbia, V6C 1H2, or telephone 604-688-7377, or email: info@lincolnmining.com to request copies of the Company's financial statements and MD&A.